s0rta/revengate-new/roadmap.md

 ## v0.11
 - [ ] Monte Carlo simulator for DeckBuilders
 - [ ] async preload most shaders to speedup startup
+- [ ] instructions on how to install all the Android dev dependencies

 UX:
 - [ ] finalize gestures to access non-default actions, see the [gestures design notes](docs/gestures.md)